A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Oxidative stress is a state of imbalance between the production of reactive oxygen species (ROS) and the ability of the body to counteract their harmful effects through neutralization by antioxidants.
+Oxidative stress is a state of imbalance between the production of reactive oxygen species (ROS) and the body's ability to counteract their harmful effects through neutralization by antioxidants.
 Excessive ROS can damage cellular components, leading to various diseases and aging-related changes.

 Basic Concepts